Download This Sample

 - Like other religious holidays, celebrating Eid is linked with traditional food best consumed during this day.
-Desserts like date-filled pastries, butter cookies, fruit cakes and spice cakes, known as Sweet Eid, are usually served.
+Desserts like date-filled pastries, butter cookies, fruit cakes, and spice cakes, known as Sweet Eid, are usually served.

 Eid Al-Fitr Worksheets

-This is a fantastic bundle which includes everything you need to know about Eid Al-Fitr across 22 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about Eid Al-Fitr across 22 in-depth pages.
 These are ready-to-use Eid Al-Fitr worksheets that are perfect for teaching students about the Eid Al-Fitr which is a Muslim holiday marking the end of month-long Ramadan.
 It is literally translated as the Festival of Fast-Breaking.
 For uniformity, most Muslims celebrate Eid when the new moon appears in Mecca.

 Complete List Of Included Worksheets